Soon after we toured the Nobel Museum in Stockholm, I saw this vital announcement:

 Then one has to know how to properly interpret the evidence, place all related research into context, know how to review the balance of the evidence, determine if the research funding came from potential conflicts of interest or influenced the results, and ensure there’s no agenda.

 So I’m guessing it would take pure luck for one to even find Dr. Campbell’s research in this monumental haystack, in the first place.

 In addition, some of our most important historical findings have scared us.

 Scientists and doctors are not immune from this fear.

 It scares many people to think outside a box that was constructed with outdated or subpar materials, especially if one has blindly trusted those materials, or if those materials have supported them.

 And what happens when we feel afraid?
 We freeze.
 We fight.
 We flee.

-This means that even though Dr. Campbell’s findings appear capable of having a profound (and fairly swift) impact on the rate at which our world can stop growing cancer and can stop climate change, many people will not believe or share the science.
+So even though Dr. Campbell’s findings appear capable of having a profound impact on the rate at which our world can stop cancer growth and can reverse climate change, many people will be afraid to simply review or share the science.